novoda/ncu/modules/professionalism/professionalism.md

 The activities you’ll need to finish in order to complete this module are:

 * Read one of the literature selection
-* Organise a roleplay workshop to prove skills
+* Organise a roleplay / team building workshop to hone your skills
 * Give a H&T presenting on one idea of professionalism or communication

 Within the books, there are many skills and ideas for behaviour.
 We want you to run a session where you get participants to roleplay different personas, in order for a skill to be explained and for practice of how you should react.
 The session can have 2 or 22 participants it is up to you.
 This is a very flexible task and the main goal is for you to put some of your learning about behaviour and communication into practice in a safe environment.
 If you have other ideas of how to do this, discuss them with your buddy/mentor and make it happen.